 Remote Video Production

-If you can’t make an in-person shoot work, there are still ways to make great videos!
-Using your webcam, you can record your screen and using video conferencing software, you can get more people into the video!
+If you can’t make an in-person shoot work, there are still ways to make great videos remotely!
+Using your webcam, you can record your screen, and using video conferencing software, you can get more people into the video!
 If you’re camera-shy, there are a couple of good ways to still produce high-quality content:

 - Stock footage.
 Our video team likes Adobe Stock, Artgrid, and Envato Elements for stock footage.